zunayeed/SpringBoot/SpringbootInBrief.md

 So the controller controls the entire flow, once it has some data, it puts it to the model, and redirects it to the view.
 The view uses the model to render the data.

 So once the name through the @RequestParam annotation comes into the controller, we need to put it in model.
-In order to put it in model, we  need to have ModelMap object passed in to the method parameter. in model.put parameter we mention the attribute and value.
-So whatever you mention in the put, it will be available in the jsp.
+In order to put it in model, we  need to have ModelMap object passed in to the method parameter.
+As a argument of  model.put()passed as input parameter, we mention the attribute and value.
+So, whatever you mention in the put, it will be available in the jsp.
 So, in order to access the value of variable in JSP, we use expression language ${<variable_name>}

 Any request that comes to web application, it comes to the front controller.

                                       Spring MVC Request Flow:
 1)DispatcherServlet receives HTTP Request.
 2) DispatcherServlet identifies the right Controller based on the URL.
 3)Controller executes Business Logic.